 - 14.1.1.
 Eligibility.
 All team officials (including, if applicable, National Federation staff and management) must be members of and affiliated with a National Federation and must be entered by said National Federation to participate in IBA-owned or sanctioned events, provided that they meet all eligibility criteria listed below and in any applicable regulations. - 14.1.2.
-Team officials need to be entered in IBA-owned or sanctioned event by one National Federation and can only act for one National Federations during each competition.
+Team officials need to be entered in IBA-owned or sanctioned event by one National Federation and can only act for one National Federation during each competition.
 Team officials may request at any time to be affiliated to another National Federation, by filling in the respective application form within these rules and sending it to the IBA Head Office.
 The team officials shall indicate on the form if the change of National Federation is only for a given competition or whether it is on a permanent basis. - 14.1.2.1.
 A Team Cut Technician must be IBA certified to be part of a team delegation. - 14.1.2.2.
 A Team Cut Technician is there to assist a Boxer's preparation and may accompany a Boxer to the ring.
 A Team Cut Technician is mostly needed in Competitions that are required to use professional hand wraps and no headguards.
-However, they may work in any type of event. - 14.1.3.
-The duties of the Team Cut Technician - 14.1.3.1.
-A Team Cut Technician is responsible for using their skills and knowledge to ensure injury prevention of a Boxer. - 14.1.3.2.
-Examples of a Team Cut Technician 's duties in the following areas.
-14.1.3.2.1.
-Hand wrapping; - 14.1.3.2.2.
-Facial area treatment prior and during a Bout to help prevent injuries; - 14.1.3.2.3.
-Treatment of cuts, swelling and nosebleeds during and after a bout.
+However, they may work in any type of event.

+14.1.3.
+The duties of the Team Cut Technician

+- 14.1.3.1.
+A Team Cut Technician is responsible for using his/her skills and knowledge to ensure injury prevention of a Boxer. - 14.1.3.2.
+Examples of a Team Cut Technician's duties in the following areas. - a) Hand wrapping; - b) Facial area treatment prior and during a Bout to help prevent injuries; - c) Treatment of cuts, swelling and nosebleeds during and after a bout.